magidoc-org/magidoc/packages/plugins/svelte-marked/README.md

 # Magidoc - Svelte Marked

 Svelte-Marked is a fully typed markdown parser that renders into Svelte components.
-Each component renderer can be customized at will.
+Each component renderer can be customized, and custom extensions can be registered to provide custom components.

 > This plugin can be used in any Svelte or SvelteKit application.